mozilla/multipreffer/README.md

 TODO: streamline, automate.

 1. Make a copy of the repo
-2. Update metadata in manifest.json and package.json
+2. Update metadata in `src/manifest.json` and `package.json`
-3. Update abort and branch name prefs
+3. Update `abort` and `branch_name` prefs
+4. Define branches and target prefs/values in `src/variations.json`
-4. npm install
+4. `npm install`
-5. npm run build
+5. `npm run build`
-6. npm run test
+6. `npm run test`

 If the tests pass, should be good to go!
-Build is in dist/ - upload to the study bug for signing.
+Build is in `dist/` - upload to the study bug for signing.